BBurkall/Python-Games/pong/README.md

 # Pong

-This is my first game done with pygame.
+This is Edux1's first game done with pygame.

 ## How to play

-This is a two players game.
+This is a two player game.

 - Player 1 uses W and S to move
 - Player 2 uses UP KEY and DOWN KEY to move